GON Organizing Tech

 computer, and I’m betting you don’t

 either.
-That’s why I simply dedicate 5
+That’s why I dedicate five

 minutes a week to deleting 10 files